-This tool allows you to bend and flex a vector or component by manipulating a distortion envelope using Aspire's standard node editing tools.
-You can select one or more vectors or components and then use one of the three different tool modes to create your initial distortion envelope.
+This tool allows you to bend and flex a vector by manipulating a distortion envelope using Cut2D Pro's standard node editing tools.
+You can select one or more vectors and then use one of the three different tool modes to create your initial distortion envelope.